-Ismael Rojas received two wheelchairs from UATP in Salt Lake City.
-He volunteers there to pay it forward and shared his story with Utah State Magazine.
+Ismael Rojas, who received two wheelchairs from UATP in Salt Lake City, volunteers there to pay it forward

-The Layton family loves to go on bike rides.
-Thanks to UATP, they have a custom-made side car so their son, Parker, can come, too.
-The Laytons have shared their story with KUTV News and Utah State Magazine.
+Thanks to UATP, the Layton family have a custom-made side car so their son, Parker, can come on their bike rides

 Cimaron Neugebauer.
 "Plus, when we get community and professionals into our lab, the wheels start turning and the lab sells itself.
-They start thinking, 'Oh, this would be helpful for my mom, or brother, or grandma, etc."
+They start thinking, 'Oh, this would be helpful for my mom, or brother, or grandma, etc.'"